gilleslandais/ivoa-dcp-data-origin/README.md

 ## Metadata expected
 Tracing Data origin can be complex.
 It depends on the granularity expected.
-- A basic approach consists in adding a dictionary *keyword=value* gathering information having no interactions with each other.
-This approach could be typically serialized in VOTable using *INFO* tag.
+- A basic approach consists to add information using key=value pairs.
+Each interaction is independent with no interaction with each other.
+This approach could be generally serialized in VOTable using the INFO tag.
 - An advanced approach consists in a rich serialization that allows information to interact.
-Typically a resource (ie: Entity in Provenance) can be attached to an agent (a Person or an institute).
+Typically a resource can be attached to an agent (a Person or an institute).
 This approach requires an advanced VOTable serialization, a remote Provenance service or a TAP schema evolution.

-In a first time, we will limit the investigation to the DCP scope by listing the relevant information from either approach.
+As a prelimiary work, We will limit the investigation to the DCP scope by listing the relevant information from either approach.

 ### Basic metadata
-The following concept can be repeated and could follow a controlled vocabulary.
+The following metadata can be repeated and could follow a controlled vocabulary.

 #### Involved agents
 - Author: name or orcid
 - Editor: name or URL
 - Journal: name or URL
 - Organization: name or URL
+- Datacenter that provides the result: name or URL

 #### Involved resources
-- Datacenter that provides the result: name or URL
-- Resource Identifier: ivoid of resource(s) hosted by the service which returns the result
+- Resource Identifier: ivoid of resource(s) hosted by the service which provides the result
-- Resource citation: DOI, bibcode of resource(s) hosted by the service which returns the result
+- Resource citation: DOI, bibcode of resource(s) hosted by the datacenter which returns the result
 - Remote resource identifier: a remote ressource which was used to build the result
 - Remote resource citation: a remote ressource which was used to build the result